Common SSL Issues and How to Resolve Them

 - Hardcoded HTTP URLs in your website’s code.

-- Scan for Mixed Content: Use tools like Why No Padlock or your browser’s developer tools to identify and fix mixed content issues.
+- Use browser developer tools to identify mixed content issues.

 3. SSL Certificate Expired